suraiyajabin/iSignDB2020/README.md

 -The dataset iSignDB is created to implement a novel anti-spoof biometric signature authentication for smartphone users.

--We named it iSignDB as we collected it using licensed MathWorks cloud account with two devices iPhone 7 Plus and Redmi Note 7 for capturing dynamic signatures.
+-We named it iSignDB as we collected it using licensed MathWorks cloud account with iOS and Android based smartphones (e.g. iPhone 7 Plus and Redmi Note 7) for capturing dynamic signatures.

 -A total of 48 subjects volunteered for data collection out of which we identified 32 users as genuine signature contributors and 16 users as fake signature contributors with skilled forgery.